cgaueb/MFR/README.md

 -  Vasilakis A. A., Papaioannou G., '_Improving k-buffer methods via Occupancy Maps_', Eurographics 2015 - Short Papers. <a href="Multimedia\EG2015_SP_paper.pdf"> <img alt="EG 2015 paper pdf" src="Figures\pdf.png" width="25"> </a> <a href="Multimedia\EG2015_SP_presentation.pptx"> <img alt="EG 2015 presentation" src="Figures\pptx.png" width="25"> </a>

 ## How to Cite
 The license is [MIT](LICENSE).
-If you use the contents of this repository for your work, pleace cite it as described below:
+If you use the contents of this repository for your work, please cite it as described below:

 ### LaTeX and BibTeX example usage